On the topological K-theory of twisted equivariant perfect complexes

 The map (\ref{presheaves}) therefore induces a map

-As proven in \cite[Section 4]{blanc}, the semi-topological $K$-theory spectrum of any $\C$-linear dg category $T$ is a $ku$-module. $K^{\top}(T)$ is defined to be $K^{\on{st}}(T) \otimes_{ku} KU$.
+As proven in \cite[Section 4]{blanc}, the semi-topological $K$-theory spectrum of any $\C$-linear dg-category $T$ is a $ku$-module. $K^{\top}(T)$ is defined to be $K^{\on{st}}(T) \otimes_{ku} KU$.
 Noting that (\ref{semi}) is a morphism of $ku$-modules, the adjunction between $KU-\on{mod}$ and $ku-\on{mod}$ given by extension/restriction of scalars yields a map

-This is the map which appears in Halpern-Leistner-Pomerleano comparison theorem (Theorem \ref{HLP}).
+This is the map that appears in the Halpern-Leistner-Pomerleano comparison theorem (Theorem \ref{HLP}).